HESHAM-SA/AI-Platform-for-Focus-Analysis-in-E-Learning/README.md

 - **Quiz Integration**: Evaluates understanding through auto-generated quizzes
 - **Focus Reports**: Generates downloadable HTML reports with detailed statistics

 ## 🚀 How to Use

-1. Upload a learning session video or use live webcam
+1. Upload a learning session video
 2. Let the AI analyze your focus parameters
 3. Complete the auto-generated quiz
 4. Download your focus analysis report

 ## 🛠️ Components